-Birmingham's existing Central Library is the third Central Library, after the first Central Lending Library (which opened 1865/6, designed by the architect E.M.Barry) burnt down in 1879, was rebuilt and reopened in 1882, until this second library was demolished to make room for the current building, construction of which began in the late 1960s.
-John Madin based its design on that of Kallman, McKinnell and Knowles's Boston City Hall (1963-68), an inverted ziggurat.
+Madin's Central Library was the third Central Library, after the first 'Central Lending Library' (which opened 1865/6, designed by the architect E.M.Barry) burnt down in 1879.
+It was then rebuilt and reopened in 1882, until this second library was demolished to make room for the Madin's brutalist building, construction of which began in the late 1960s.
+John Madin based its design on that of Kallmann McKinnell & Knowles's Boston City Hall (1963-68), which is an inverted ziggurat.
 The building is clad in pre-cast concrete panels, and the concrete is strongly expressed with a rough texture through abrasive blasting and exposed limestone aggregate.

 The inverted ziggurat rests on tall piers, whereas the lending library is a curving 3-storey wing.
-The piers and shapes were designed by the golden section.
-The upper storeys of the reference library are stepped out from the ones below; this helps shield the windows so that direct light cannot damage the books.
+The piers and shapes were designed referencing the golden section.
+The upper stories of the reference library are stepped out from the ones below; this helps shield the windows so that direct light cannot damage the books.
 In contrast the Central Library's large floorplates benefit from a central atrium which allows daylight to flood into the central court.
 From 1989-1991 the library was enclosed with a glass roof and the central court of the Central Library was filled with shops.
 It was originally intended that the Central Library would be set in landscaped gardens, with five pools, and that Centenary Square could be extended at full width to the library.

-The English Heritage has twice recommended the Central Library for listing, but nevertheless the building will be demolished soon, like other landmarks by John Madin in Birmingham, for example the Post and Mail building (demolished in 2005).
+The English Heritage has twice recommended the Central Library to be listed but nevertheless the building will be demolished, like other landmarks by John Madin in Birmingham, for example the Post and Mail building (demolished in 2005).
 Many are campaigning for the existing building to be maintained and kept as it is.